prisoka/Walk-your-buddy-frontend/README.md

-# Walk your Buddy!
+# Walk your Buddy! - WYB

 ## Deployed URL:

 ## What are you looking at?
-Walk your buddy is your solution for when, whatever reason, you don't have time to walk you dog!
+WYB is your solution for when, whatever reason, you don't have time to walk you dog!

 ## Installation
 1. npm install